esnet/pond/src/website/docs/TimeSeries.md

 Takes a list of TimeSeries and merges them together to form a new Timeseries.

-Merging will produce a new Event only when events are conflict free, so it is useful in the following cases:
+Merging will produce a new Event;
+ only when events are conflict free, so it is useful in the following cases:
  * to combine multiple TimeSeries which have different time ranges, essentially concatenating them together